dib-lab/charcoal/README.md

 charcoal init newproject --genome-dir example-genomes \
     --lineages example-genomes/provided-lineages.csv
 ```

-This creates two files, `newproject.genome-list.txt` and `newproject.conf`.
-The genome-list file contains the names of all genome files, and the `newproject.conf` file contains the configuration options for charcoal.
+This creates two files, `newproject.genome-list.txt` and
+`newproject.conf`.
+The genome-list file contains the names of all
+genome files, and the `newproject.conf` file contains the
+configuration options for charcoal.

-To do a "dry run" of charcoal, which lists out the jobs that will be run, execute:
+To do a "dry run" of charcoal, which lists out the jobs that will be
+run, execute:
 ```
 charcoal run newproject.conf -n
 ```

 #### Decontaminate!

 And, finally, run the decontamination routine.
-This will run four processes in parallel (`-j 4`)
+This will run four
+processes in parallel (`-j 4`)
 ```
 charcoal run newproject.conf -j 4
 ```

 #### Examine the results

-The results will be in `output.newproject/`; see the file `combined_summary.csv`, as well as the `*.clean.fa.gz` files, which contain the cleaned contigs.
-You might also take a look at the `*.report.txt` files which contain individual genome cleaning reports.
+The results will be in `output.newproject/`; see the file
+`combined_summary.csv`, as well as the `*.clean.fa.gz` files, which
+contain the cleaned contigs.
+You might also take a look at the
+`*.report.txt` files which contain individual genome cleaning reports.

-For one example, the summary spreadsheet shows that approximately 10% of `TARA_PSW_MAG_00136.fa` was removed (column `f_removed`), and the report in
+For one example, the summary spreadsheet shows that approximately 10%
+of `TARA_PSW_MAG_00136.fa` was removed (column `f_removed`), and the
+report in `output.newproject/TARA_PSW_MAG_00136.fa.report.txt` shows
-`output.newproject/TARA_PSW_MAG_00136.fa.report.txt` shows that contigs were removed for being members of a variety of different bacterial lineages.
+that contigs were removed for being members of a variety of different
+bacterial lineages.

 ## Need help?

 There's [more documentation](doc/README.md) under the `doc/` directory.

-Ask questions and file issues on [the GitHub issue tracker](https://github.com/dib-lab/charcoal/issues).
+Please ask questions and file issues on [the GitHub issue tracker](https://github.com/dib-lab/charcoal/issues)!

 [@ctb](https://github.com/ctb/) [@taylorreiter](https://github.com/taylorreiter)
 May 2020